 Sometimes you have to have an official document sent that captures all of your official academic work, proof of academic achievement, and/or evidence of degree completion.
 Transcripts are processed at the Registrar’s Office of your Home Campus.
 For transcripts requests, you may visit your home school’s website and/or complete the SDBOR Common Transcript Form found here: https://exchange.parchment.com.
 Note: transcript requests cannot be made over the phone or by email.

 Students may park in any lot that is not designated as “Staff/Faculty” or “Visitor” parking.
-A parking permit is not required.
-All students registered for University Center courses will be assessed a $15.00 Parking Fee (Vehicle Registration Fee) per semester approved by the SD Board of Regents.
-No parking permit decals will be issued.
-Parking tickets will be issued for visitors parking longer than 2 hours in the visitor parking lots, or for parking in OLLI, staff, faculty or handicapped Parking without appropriate permit.
+All students registered for University Center courses will be assessed a $15.50 Parking Fee/Vehicle Registration Fee approved by the SD Board of Regents.
+This fee will be billed to your student account at the beginning of each fall and spring term, excluding summer.
+No parking permits or passes are required.
+Parking tickets will be issued for parking longer than 2 hours in the visitor parking lots, or for parking in OLLI, state vehicle, staff, faculty or handicapped Parking without appropriate permit.
 Students must only park in student parking.
 Maps of our parking lots are available upon request and on the website.
 (See Parking Map).
-Green Car parking is only for vehicles found on the Green Car list.
+Green car parking is only for vehicles found on the Green Car list.
+Click here for the Parking Ticket Appeal Process.

 Copy, Fax, and Postage